TeslaNeuro/Brooks_MFC_UART_to_RS485_Embedded_C_Driver/Testing/README.md

 - **Hands-on interaction** with the protocol
 - **Extendable scripts** to test new features or custom implementations

-Whether you're debugging, learning the protocol, or prototyping your own tools—this folder is your go-to resource.
+Whether you're debugging, learning the protocol, or prototyping your own tools, this folder is your go-to resource.

 ---